Climatic Research Unit email controversy

 The Climatic Research Unit email controversy (also known as "Climategate") began in November 2009 with the hacking of a server at the Climatic Research Unit (CRU) at the University of East Anglia (UEA) by an external attacker, copying thousands of emails and computer files (the Climatic Research Unit documents) to various internet locations several weeks before the Copenhagen Summit on climate change.

 The story was first broken by climate change denialists, who argued that the emails showed that global warming was a scientific conspiracy and that scientists manipulated climate data and attempted to suppress critics.
 The CRU rejected this, saying that the emails had been taken out of context.
-FactCheck.org confirmed that climate change deniers misrepresented the contents of the emails.
+FactCheck.org reported that climate change deniers misrepresented the contents of the emails.
 Columnist James Delingpole popularised the term "Climategate" to describe the controversy.